hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ![](/img/tryit-process.png)

-Once you are at the next page, select the endpoint of the region under **Target Server** menu where your workspace based on your access token is located.
+Once you are at the next page, select the end-point of the region under **Target Server** menu where your workspace based on your access token is obtained.
 For this example, it would be: `<https://us1.data.cloud.hpe.com>`.
 Afterward, please expand the **Security> Bearer Token:** field to enter the access token (Bearer Token).

 ![](/img/enter-bearer-token-and-target-end-point.png)